What is Actinic Keratosis: Causes, Symptoms, and Treatments

 - Additional symptoms may include burning, itching, pain, crusting, or bleeding.

-- Lip symptoms: Actinic cheilitis symptoms may include dryness, colour loss, scaly patches, or cracking.
+- Lip symptoms: Actinic cheilitis symptoms may include dryness, color loss, scaly patches, or cracking.

-Actinic Keratosis have several treatment options including Chemical peels, excision (surgical removal), photodynamic treatment (light therapy), and cryotherapy (freezing).
+Actinic Keratosis has several treatment options, including Chemical peels, excision (surgical removal), photodynamic treatment (light therapy), and cryotherapy (freezing).
 All these treatments are effective for Actinic Keratosis lesions.
 Less severe cases of Actinic Keratosis can be treated at home.
 It can be treated with creams containing diclofenac gel, imiquimod, or fluorouracil.

 Prevention

-- Apply broad-spectrum sunscreen with an SPF of 30 or higher, and reapply frequently.
+- Wear broad-spectrum sunscreen with a 30 SPF or more and reapply often.

 - Put on sunglasses, caps, and protective gear.